SamJones04/MangaSpines/README.md

 # MangaSpines
-A Collection of Spines Taken using a Printer Scanner.
+A Collection of Spines Taken using a Scanner.

 | List |